 Using Real Ube vs. Ube Extract

 - Ube Extract: Convenient and widely available, ube extract provides a concentrated flavor and vibrant color.
-However, it may lack the depth of flavor you’d get from real ube.
+However, it may lack the depth of flavor or the natural wholesomeness you’d get from real ube.

 Ingredients for Ube Latte